seedaholic.com

 To the organic gardener, Comfrey is invaluable.
 It’s easy to grow, easy to use and incredibly beneficial to the garden.
 Leaves can be used as a top dressing or chopped and mixed with leaf mould to make a base for potting compost.
 You can make your own organic liquid feed or use as a compost activator.

-Crambe maritima "Lilywhite"
+Crambe maritima 'Lilywhite'

-Seakale, Wildflower of the British Isles
+Seakale, Wildflower of Britain and Ireland

 Ancient Crop.

 Crambe maritima is a lovely dual purpose plant.
 This delicacy from the olden days has a unique delicate flavour, forced Seakale is a real delicacy.
 In the garden, it can be grown as an eye-catching and fragrant border plant.
-It has perhaps the most beautiful of all large glaucous leaves
+It has perhaps the most beautiful of all large glaucous leaves.

 Cress: Land Cress